 Why should we be concerned about heat?

 Lowcountry temperatures continue to rise, worsening direct effects to families (e.g. increasing utility bills) and amplifying indirect effects (e.g. increasing energy insecurity or increasing emergency room visits).
-Reducing extreme heat effects could help families to cope better and in turn reduce long-term heat-related health effects (Figure 2: How Heat Affects Our Bodies.
-Source: Union of Concerned Scientists[1]).
+Mitigating extreme heat impacts can help families better adapt, ultimately reducing the long-term effects associated with heat exposure (Figure 2).
 Extreme heat requires our whole community to understand its interrelated risks and to work collectively to reduce those risks.

 What is the Lowcountry Heat Action Plan Toolkit?